 Introduction

 Despite a common perception that fertility is very high in developing countries, the truth is substantially more complicated.
 Figure [fig:TFR] shows that there has been an astonishing decline in most developing countries’ total fertility rate (TFR) over the last half century.
-Half a decade ago, TFR was around 7 children, with the exception of Europe and Central Asia.
-The most recent data show, however, that, with the exception of Sub-Saharan African, TFR is now either below or only slightly above the replacement level of 2.1.
-Despite this rapid decline in fertility population size is still growing in many of these regions because there are still many more young people than older people and these young people either have not entered reproductive age or are just starting out.
+Half a decade ago, the TFR was around 7 children throughout the world, with the exception of Europe and Central Asia.
+The most recent data show, however, that, with the exception of Sub-Saharan African, the TFR is now either below or only slightly above the replacement level of 2.1.
+Despite this rapid decline in fertility, total population is still growing in many of these regions because there are still many more young people than older people and these young people either have not entered reproductive age or are just starting out.

 [fig:TFR]

-If fertility levels are close to identical across developing and developed countries and there is rapid urbanization and increasing labor force participation among women do we even need a developing country version of this chapter?
+If fertility levels are close to identical across developing and developed countries and there is rapid urbanization and increasing labor force participation among women, does this Handbook even need a chapter focused on fertility in developing countries?
 The goal of this chapter is to highlight areas in which a separate focus on developing countries is still relevant, what the recent developments in research has been, and most importantly, what I consider to be the main outstanding issues.
+The chapter is organized …

 Sub-Saharan Africa

-The outlier in the figure above is Sub-Saharan Africa.
+Both in terms of the degree of decline and the overall level, the outlier in figure 1 is Sub-Saharan Africa.
 Sub-Saharan Africa now has an average TFR that is about twice as large as the other regions.
 Most of the projected future increase in world population is therefore likely to come from Sub-Saharan Africa (Gerland et al. 2014).
-The most important issues from a policy standpoint is why the fertility decline in Sub-Saharan Africa have moved at a much slower pace than the other regions and even appears to have stalled in some countries (Ainsworth 1996; Singh, Bankole, and Darroch Forthcoming).
+The most important issue from a policy standpoint is why the fertility decline in Sub-Saharan Africa has moved at a much slower pace than the other regions and even appears to have stalled in some countries (Ainsworth 1996; Singh, Bankole, and Darroch Forthcoming).
 The purpose of this section is not to provide the final answer, but instead to highlight both how we can think about fertility decisions and suggest possible answers.

 Broadly speaking there are two competing approaches to explaining fertility decisions.
-One sees fertility preferences as the main driver of fertility and considers preferences malleable and mainly determined by cultural factors and transmission of ideas of ideal family size across groups.
+One sees fertility preferences as the main driver of fertility and considers preferences malleable and mainly determined by cultural factors and transmission of ideas of ideal family size across groups and over time.
 Under this approach the main constraints on reaching desired fertility is the level of access to family planning and contraceptives.

-The other sees the decision on fertility as driven by the trade-off between the cost of children and the return to children, which can either be monetary or the utility of having offspring.
+The other approach sees the decision on fertility as driven by the trade-off between the cost of children and the return to children, which can either be monetary or the utility of having offspring.
 In this approach parents are assumed to be able to control fertility even in the absence of modern contraceptives.
-Hence, although lower cost of preventing births—for example easier access to modern contreceptive—will still lower fertility in this approach the decline in fertility is assumed to be much smaller than the first theory.
+Hence, although the lower cost of preventing births—for example easier access to modern contreceptive—will still lower fertility in this approach, the resulting decline in fertility is assumed to be much smaller than in the first theory.

 [fig:mortality]